microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataflowDatasource.md

 ```

 ### -Scope
 Indicates scope of the call.
-Individual returns only datasources from dataflows assigned to the caller; Organization returns datasources for all dataflows within a tenant (must be an administrator to initiate).
+Individual returns only data sources from dataflows assigned to the caller; Organization returns data sources for all dataflows within a tenant (must be an administrator to initiate).
 Individual is the default.

 ```yaml
 Type: PowerBIUserScope